 Blood clot prevention

 Having AF puts you at high risk of having a stroke, and preventing blood clots is one of the most important parts of treating AF, as blood clots can cause strokes.
-To prevent blood clots, you may be prescribed blood-thinning medicines (anticoagulants) such as warfarin or dabigatran.
+To prevent blood clots, you may be prescribed an anticoagulant such as warfarin, dabigatran or rivaroxaban.
+Anticoagulants are medicines that prevent blood clots from forming and stop existing clots from growing bigger.
 Because anticoagulants stop blood clots, they may cause bleeding.
 Your doctor will consider your risk of bleeding and whether anticoagulants are suitable for you.
 Read more about anticoagulants and which anticoagulant is best for you.
-Aspirin is no longer recommended for preventing blood clots in people with atrial fibrillation.
+Aspirin is no longer recommended for preventing blood clots in people with AF.

 If you are not doing so well on rate control medications your doctor may prescribe medicines or recommend procedures to control your heart's rhythm.
-Medicines used to control the heart rhythm include amiodarone, sotalol, flecainide, propafenone and disopyramide.
+Medicines used to control the heart rhythm include amiodarone, sotalol and flecainide.
 These are usually prescribed by a cardiologist.

 Other treatment options